wp-plugins/sitecondor-seo/README.txt

 == Description ==

-The SiteCondor SEO plugin delivers weekly crawl reports that show you how search engines see your WordPress site.
-It's the perfect compliment to [WordPress SEO by Yoast](https://wordpress.org/plugins/wordpress-seo/) or [All-in-one SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/).
+The <a href="https://www.sitecondor.com" target="_blank">SiteCondor</a> SEO plugin delivers weekly crawl reports that show you how search engines see your WordPress site, highlighting errors and optimization opportunities.
+It's the perfect complement to *WordPress SEO by Yoast* or *All-in-one SEO Pack*.

 SiteCondor SEO includes the following essential metrics:

 - Resources and Pages: see the size and scope of your site
-- Broken Links: the 404 count helps you find and fix broken links
+- Broken Links: find and fix broken links with detailed 404 reports
 - Redirects: view and verify 301 and 302 redirects
 - Missing Page Titles
 - Missing Meta Descriptions